ThiagoCordeiro52/GC-Proj-00-PPM/README.md

 ## Part 2: Linear interpolation

 In the previous part, you had to generate a image based on a **fixed** interpolation strategy, with predefined values for each of the color channels.
 In this segment, we need to _generalize_ this task by allowing the client (i.e. the scene file) to specify a different color for each of the four corners of the image.
-The, we calculate the internal color of the image by performing a **linear interpolation** in each of the image dimensions.
+Then, we calculate the internal color of the image by performing a **linear interpolation** in each of the image dimensions.

 A parametric line between two points `A` and `B` represents a _weighted average_ between those two points.